 In July 2000, the Police Department was relocated to a brand new state-of-the-art facility, located at the Gerry Whitlock Municipal Complex.
 This new building has complete computer access to many official databases, a new communications center, complete computer access, new holding cells as well a modern booking section, with digital video capability.

 On December 31st, 2002, Chief Robert A. Knight, Lieutenant Bill Zobka, Sergeant Ernest Gay and Officer Winthrop Kellog retired from the department.
+At that time Sergeant Francis Fox was promoted to Chief of Police and assumed command of the police department.
 Shortly thereafter Sergeant James Jackson was appointed to the rank of Leiutenant and Officers Bruce Jenks and David Conkey were appointed to the rank of Sergeant.
 Later in July of 2003 Officer Kevin Pacunas was appointed to the rank of Sergeant.
 Due to an increase in staffing and a lack of supervisors for each shift Officer William Panto was appointed to the rank of Sergeant in April, 2005.